Written By Gabe Gonzalez

 ABOUT THE AUTHOR

-Gabe Gonzalez (he/him) is from a small town in Kansas.
+Gabe Gonzalez (he/they) is from a small town in Kansas.
 He's currently majoring in communications with an emphasis in film.
 In his free time, you can find him watching movies, reading comics, or writing